pronoypatra/noyledge-backend/README.md

 6. Returns result with score, badges earned, and statistics

 ### Time Tracking
+- **Quiz Timer**: Frontend tracks elapsed time during quiz attempt
-- Time is calculated on the backend from quiz start to submission
+- Time is calculated from `startTime` to submission
-- Stored in seconds in the Result model
+- Stored in seconds in the Result model (`timeTaken`)
 - Used for "Speed Demon" badge (under 5 minutes)
 - Displayed in quiz results and analytics
+- **Completion Time Analytics**: Histogram and statistics for completion times

 ### Badge Awarding
 Badges are automatically checked and awarded after quiz submission: